Past Presidents1968-1975 J M Sutherland

 More than forty years ago, Wednesday 4 September 1968 in the RSA Clubrooms, Oamaru, the New Zealand Charolais Cattle Society (NZCCS) was born.
 Thirty-four people attended together with representatives from the Christchurch Press and Otago Daily Times.

 Mr J M Sutherland of Waimate was appointed Acting President.
 A sub-committee of J O Acland, J E Austin and P H Elworthy was given the task of setting out the Objects and Rules of the new Society.
 Its stated aim: To encourage, promote and improve the breeding of Charolais cattle in New Zealand and to establish relationships with other breed societies.
+The Society expanded rapidly and by 1973 had a membership of 319.
+The NZCCS proudly celebrates this auspicious Anniversary.
+Since that day in 1968 the breed Charolais has taken its place as the foremost terminal beef sire breed in the country.
+The Early Years

 In 1962 when the Director-General of Agriculture, D N R Webb, was in Europe, he pursued his interest in the Charolais breed with a visit to Nevers.
 There he was escorted to several Charolais Fairs and studs by the President of the Charolais Herd Book Mr Emille Maurice, and his son, Francois, later Executive President of FIAERBC.